DataCurationNetwork/curation-curriculum/Specialized Data Types/Simulations/readme.md

 **Archived Citation:** [Forthcoming]

-This curriculum was developed by the geospatial cohort for the Data Curation Network's IMLS grant: Developing Specialized Data Curation Training to Address Needed Expertise in Focused Areas (code, geospatial data, scientific images, simulation data)
+This curriculum was developed by the simulations cohort for the Data Curation Network's IMLS grant: Developing Specialized Data Curation Training to Address Needed Expertise in Focused Areas (code, geospatial data, scientific images, simulation data)

 **Repo contents:**